rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/_index.md

 ## Prerequisites

-Before setting up Global Registry, you should set up databases for the Harbor registry and data.
-You need internal or external storage for the images, Postgres for metadata, and Redis for the cache.
+The Global Registry needs databases for the Harbor registry and data.
+It needs `internal` or `external` storage for storing:

+- Docker images
+- A Postgres database for the metadata
+- Redis for the cache

 For more information on configuring the storage, refer to the [Configuration Options]({{< baseurl >}}/rancher/v2.x/en/admin-settings/globalregistry/harbor/).

-There prerequisites are different depending on whether you use `internal` or `external` storage.
+The prerequisites are different depending on whether you use `internal` or `external` storage.
 A database is considered `internal` if Redis or a local database instance will be deployed in the local cluster, whereas `external` storage is outside the local cluster.
 When using the `internal` type of storage, the databases are deployed together with Harbor in the same app.

 - **Requirements for `internal` storage:** [Persistent volumes]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/volumes-and-storage/) are required in the local cluster if you use `filesystem` type for Docker registry storage.
 For instructions on how to add a persistent volume, refer to [Adding Persistent Volumes]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/volumes-and-storage/#adding-persistent-volumes).
-- **Requirements for `external` storage:** If you use an `external` database, you need to create databases in PostgreSQL before registry deployment.
+- **Requirements for `external` storage:** If you use an `external` database, you need to create the database in PostgreSQL before registry deployment.
 You can configure which databases to use in the configuration options.

 > **Note:** It is not recommended to use NFS (network file system) for setting up a persistent volume because it can [cause problems with Postgres](https://www.postgresql.org/docs/9.1/creating-cluster.html#CREATING-CLUSTER-NFS).

 ### Setting Up Persistent Volumes on the Cloud

-If your high-availability installation is on a cloud and your persistent volumes will also be on the cloud, you need to set your cloud provider when installing Kubernetes on your cluster.
+If your high-availability installation is in the cloud infrastructure provider and your persistent volumes will also be in the cloud, you must set your cloud provider when installing Kubernetes on your cluster that is running the Rancher server.
 Persistent volumes will be created by your storage class if you specify your cloud provider in `cluster.yml.` Below is an example of a `cluster.yml` cluster config file with a cloud provider specified:

 ```
 nodes: